 Following the programme, students might find themselves taking up mentoring roles with new colleagues, acting as subject mentors in initial teacher education, coaching colleagues in a range of settings, providing supervision for colleagues or even working freelance as an independent coach.

-This course is designed to meet the needs of professionals that wish to undertake a qualification whilst working.
+This qualification is designed to meet the needs of working professionals

 What is the difference between coaching and mentoring?